manekinekko/angular-web-bluetooth/README.md

   private config;

   constructor(public ble: BluetoothCore) {
-    // 1) define supported services/characteristics that interest you
-    this.config = [{
+    // 1) define services/characteristics that you want to read data from this.config = [{
       decoder: (value: DataView) => {...},
       service: 'service 1',